Estimates for Customer Funded Work

 What Happens Next

-You will be contacted by the appropriate trades group to schedule a consultation.
-Based on the consultation you will be given an estimate of the work.
-You may then decide whether or not to move forward.
+You will be contacted by one of our staff to schedule a consultation.
+Based on the consultation you will be given an estimate of the work, and can then decide whether or not to move forward.